-Between 1 and 5 per cent of colorectal cancers are specifically inherited (familial adenomatous polyposis and lynch syndrome) and up to 25 per cent may have some inherited component.
+Five to 10 per cent of all cancers are due to a genetic predisposition.
 The features that suggest a genetic predisposition may include:

 - early age at onset

 - multiple primary cancers

-- multiple polyps

-- the histological type of polyp(s)

-- family history of similar or related cancers.
+- a family history of similar or related cancers, neurofibromatosis type 1 or tuberous sclerosis.